Julia Giles Artwork

 These figures are made from the stones.

-The Tinnie Men
+The Tinnie Boys

-There are many derelict engine houses, shafts and burras (overgrown mounds of mine spoil) in the Cornish landscape.
+There are many derelict engine houses, shafts and burras (overgrown mounds of mine spoil) in the area where I live.
 It’s not unusual to find drinks cans - aluminium ‘tinnies’ -scattered around them on the outskirts of towns and villages that used to be mining areas; the discarded end products from modern mining processes made from bauxite ore, most which is mined in Australia.
+I hope it’s not an unfair assumption that these were left by young men partying after hours.
+The Tinnie Boys are made from drinks cans that I collected from an engine house near Redruth, and the burras at the edge of my home village.